Navigating Shell Disability Insurance Coverage During Open Enrollment

 When is Shell’s Open Enrollment Period?

-For 2023, Shell’s annual enrollment period is from October 24 - November 7th.
+Every year, Shell’s annual enrollment period is from late October through the early weeks of November.
 During this period, you can make elections for your medical plans, life insurance, and disability insurance coverage through your employee portal here.

 What are the Disability Insurance Options Available During Shell’s Annual Open Enrollment?